kmoonwright/atp-matchup-visualization/README.md

 * Data files formatted from CSV

 ## Background and Overview
-A visualization of head-to-head statistics between professional tennis players, organized by year.
+A visualization of head-to-head statistics between professional tennis players, organized by year and an entire tournament season of the ATP (Association of Tennis Professionals).

 ## Demo